JOINING THE CHARISMATIC MOVEMENT

 Spirit provided on that day.
 However, in actual fact, you have nothing to fear there at all, as I explain later.

-I wrote earlier, if you were a baptised Christian before joining one of
+I wrote earlier, if you are a baptised Christian before attending one of

 that the Spirit will not